benycze/zybo-base/README.md

 **Required tools:**

+* Vivado 2023.1 for bitstream build
-* Vivado 2023.1 and Vivado 2020.2 for Petalinux build
+* Vivado 2020.2 for Petalinux build (not tested for a longer time so it might require some corrections)
 * Petalinux 2020.2

 ## How to Generate the Vivado Project